sidpremkumar/pd2slack/README.md

 ## Deploying

 You can deploy this program by running the process `pd2Slack` on a schedule (based on how often you want to update).
 A cron might be the best way to deploy

+## Custom Slack UserGroup Name

+You can optionally pass `-configPath` to the command that points to a config (see `exampleConfig.json`).
+This mapping will be used to only sync PagerDuty schedules with the name as a key in `serviceMapping` with the slackGroup that is the corresponding value.

+In the example config we will only attempt to sync pager duty schedules with the name `Backend Pd Name` with the slack alias `@slackAliasToUse-oncall`.